 I consider this practice highly toxic.
 It can have adverse effects on both liked and not liked children.
 The favorite grandchild can fall victim to an overinflated self-image and it can also create a gulf between him/her and his/her siblings.
 The not-so-liked or criticized grandchild can get so hurt that it can damage his mental health and personality development.

 I have worked extensively with families with children with educational, physical, and behavioral problems.
 When it comes to life skills training and behavior management, I cannot emphasize more on consistent and structured rules and schedules.
 Routines are also important for typically growing children.

-When a child is advised controlled sugar intake, a grandparent secretly offers him a chocolate, without realizing the adverse effects it will have on his health.
+When a child is advised to control his sugar intake, a grandparent secretly offers him chocolate, without realizing the adverse effects it will have on his health.

-Similarly, if a mother is intentionally ignoring the tantrum of a child, and a grandparent starts negotiating with or bribing him, this actually feeds the negative behavior of the child.
+Similarly, if a mother is intentionally ignoring the tantrum of her child, and a grandparent starts negotiating with or bribing him, this actually feeds the negative behavior of the child.